Magic: The Gathering World Championship: Mode

-The 2012 Magic: The Gathering Players Championship was held from 29–31 August 2012 at the PAX Prime 2012 event.
+The 2012 Magic: The Gathering Players Championship was held from 29 to 31 August 2012 at the PAX Prime 2012 event.
 It replaced the former Pro Tour-sized World Championship event.
 Although originally entitled the 2012 World Championship, the tournament was renamed the Players Championship in an announcement in December 2011.
 The Players Championship also replaced the former Pro Player of the Year title, with that title intended to be encompassed in the Players Championship.
 The 2012 Magic Players Championship was an exclusive sixteen-person tournament which took place over three days.
 Day 1 consisted of three rounds of the Modern format followed by three rounds of Cube Draft, the first time a Cube Draft had been used in high-level competition.
 Day 2 consisted of three rounds of Magic 2013 draft, followed by three more rounds of Modern.
 On Day 3, the four players with the best records from the past 12 rounds played in single-elimination best-of-five-games Modern rounds to determine the winner of the Magic Players Championship.